 Degree Received?
-Bachelor's of Science in Secondary (7-12) English Education
+Bachelor of Arts in Secondary Education-English

 Master's degree program or school attended?
-Currently, I am in the School Library program at the University of Nebraska--Omaha.
+Master's in School Counseling and Preventive Mental Health Pre-K-12, Creighton University

 Required Grade 9 two semesters 10 credits Ninth grade English has three parts, Literature, Grammar, and Writing.
 Units on language and literature will alternate throughout the year.
 Grammar, composition, spelling and vocabulary are emphasized.
 Lord of the Flies, Romeo and Juliet, Of Mice and Men and Animal Farm are read.